 Blockchain Applications in Education: Use Cases

 Beyond its conventional use, blockchain is being implemented across various industries and fields.
 Among these fields is education, where blockchain is beginning to be used in the most surprising and innovative ways.
-In this blog post, we will discuss companies which are using blockchain to disrupt a system that does not respond to change easily.
+In this blog post, we will discuss companies that are using blockchain to disrupt a system that does not respond to change easily.

 1. Transcripts, Diplomas, Certifications